thomas10-10/limited-time-link/README.md

 # limited-time-link
-A system of limited time link on nginx proxy
+A way to implement limited time link on nginx proxy

 # wtf ?
 You want to give someone access for a limited time to a service behind a proxy ?